Git providers

 | Gitea | Instance URL + PAT | same — self-hostable, fits the “own everything” story |

 Both are connected independently (you can wire both at once).
-Credentials are stored encrypted-at-rest, keyed per provider.
+Credentials are stored encrypted-at-rest, keyed per account.

 Connect